 Why can't I bring my dog to the reservoir?

-Dog are only allowed on the south shore during the off-season, from Labor Day to May 15.
+Dog are only allowed on the south shore during the off-season, from Labor Day to May 14.
 Dogs are allowed outside the south shore area on established trails and roads year-round, but leash laws do apply.
+There is a city code in place that prohibits dogs from May 15-Labor Day.
 The potential for conflicts during the busy season on the south shore makes dog management difficult, and thus it is not allowed.
 As always, guardians are responsible for picking up after their dogs.

 Voice and Sight Tag Program: www.voiceandsight.org